300

 5

-This course centers on ways students can apply ethical reasoning to their daily lives.
-It explores the fundamental framework of ethical dilemmas of moral choice, the moral implications of decision making, and personal integrity.
-Students examine a range of ethical theories as they discuss case studies, textbook readings, and current world events.
-Students further consider trends in philosophical, moral, and ethical thinking as it evolved from ancient times to the present.
-Pre-requisite(s): ABS 407 and ABS 430; or permission of Program Chair or designate.
-Co-requisite(s): None.
-5 quarter hours
+Focus on ways our our own value systems and philosphies of finding meaning, happiness, and creating our own version of success and purpose may lead to the goal of a happy life.
+Look at the affects of apply ethical reasoning to our daily lives and decision making.
+Consider the fundamental framework of ethical dilemmas of moral choice, the moral implications of decision making, and personal integrity.
+Examine a range of ethical theories.
+Further consider trends in philosophical, moral, and ethical thinking as it evolved from ancient times to the present.
+Explore worldview construction.
+Pre-requisite(s): ABS Core Program or permission of Program Chair or designate.

 5